-People with albinism often have white or very light blonde hair, although some have brown or ginger hair.
+People with albinism often have white or very light blonde hair, although some have brown or red hair.
 The exact colour depends on how much melanin their body produces.

 Very pale skin that burns easily in the sun and does not usually tan is also typical of albinism.

 The reduced amount of melanin can cause eye problems.
 This is because melanin is involved in the development of the retina, the thin layer of cells at the back of the eye.